Sanctuary-OS-Source-Code/SanctuaryOS/README.md

 # Elevated Clearances

-**Version:** 0.4.5 | **Last Updated:** July 7, 2026
+**Version:** 0.4.8 | **Last Updated:** July 22, 2026

 > This section of the guide covers the elevated roles within Sanctuary OS.
-All administrative hubs have been designed into specialized Workshop, Console, and Operations environments to ensure 1:1 workflow consistency between creators and staff.
+The system uses a Hub-and-Spoke architecture: game-specific roles (Masons, Architects, Oversight, Wayfinders) operate within their specific Game Database, while Keepers manage the central OS Hub.

 ## Masons (Mod Creators)
 The Mason Workshop is the specialized environment for building, publishing, and maintaining artifacts.